Didn't find what you were looking for?

 Why Should You Not Skip Chemotherapy Cycles?

 Patients should not skip or delay their chemotherapy cycles.
 If there is any delay or skipping of the dose (especially the oral drugs), the patient should immediately inform the doctor.
 They should seek advice for a further course of treatment.
-Patients should not skip chemotherapy cycles due to the following reasons:

-1. Neutralize the Effect of Prior Cycles
+1. Neutralized Effect of Prior Cycles

-Skipping or delaying the chemotherapy cycles may offset the results obtained with the prior chemotherapy cycles.
-As already discussed, some cells are in the resting stage and may divide after completing the previous cycle.
+As mentioned before, some cells are in the resting stage and may divide after completing the previous cycle.
 Therefore, the disease may reach the pre-treatment stage if these cells are not killed through the next treatment cycle.

 2. Need for Change of Treatment

-It is essential to note that chemotherapy administration varies for each patient depending on the type and stage of cancer.
-When a patient skips the chemotherapy cycle, the disease may progress to the next stage, and the oncologists may have to change the complete course of treatment.
-Eventually, the patient may have to take medicine from the beginning.
-The patient may also require adjuvant therapy.
+When a chemotherapy cycle is skipped, the disease may progress to the next stage, and the oncologists may have to change the complete course of treatment.
+Eventually, the patient may have to take medicine from the beginning and may also require adjuvant therapy.

 3. Progression of Cancer to Advanced State

-How to Improve the Patients’ Adherence to Chemotherapy?
+How to Improve Patients’ Adherence to Chemotherapy?

 Cancer has a devastating effect on the lives of patients and their family members.
-Therefore, improving the patients' adherence to treatment is essential to improving survival and reducing mortality.
+Therefore, improving patients' adherence to treatment is essential to improving survival and reducing mortality.
 Some of the ways to improve patients' adherence are:

 1. Detailed Information